🧘 Curs nou de Abheda Yoga

 As the King, his ministers and queens watched in fear of copper vessels, the blood began to boil and steam, then from these steam, ghostly rainbows shone and sparked various voices of disincant evil spirits that sounded striated, like the voices of drunks, and heavy breaths or hoarse laughter could be heard.
 “These are the voices of the Swastika, Cha, God of Chance and Yang, God of Fortune, cried out to the Bon priests.
 The flesh and blood were offered to us to eat and drink.

-“Does this bloody ritual have any virtue in it?” the King asked.
+“Does this bloody ritual have any virtue in it?” asked the King.

-“It’s good for the King,” they replied, “But it’s of little benefit to us.
-Isn’t your heart full, Oh, King, aren’t you amazed?”
+“It is good for the King,” they answered, “but it is of little benefit to us.
+Is not your heart full, O King, are you not amazed?”

 But the King was depressed, and the others were full of confusion and doubt when they returned to Pagoda Utse.
 All the scholars and translators who had witnessed the ritual were unanimous in their opinion.
 “A doctrine cannot have two teachers.,” they said.
 “If the east is low, naturally, the west is up.
 Fire and water can never be allied.
 No purpose is served by mixing the Buddha tradition with the doctrine of these extremist fanatics.
 Wise people shy away from negative companies.
 We will not accompany these fools for a moment.
 We will not drink the water from the valley where these violators of sacred vows live.
 Rather we will seek peace and happiness in areas outside the borders.”